awillinger-tgm/JNDIscover/README.md

         git clone https://github.com/cforcey/vagrant_ubuntu_openldap.git

+* Run `vagrant box add precise64` to download and make available Ubuntu 12.04 for your vagrant boxes.
 * Run `vagrant up` from the base directory of this project.
 This should take a few minutes.